 Newcastle United owner Mike Ashley remains "hopeful" the Magpies will stay up this season '“ and says he is committed to the club regardless.

 In an exclusive interview with Sky News, Ashley said he was going nowhere adding: "We're stuck with each other.

 “There’s no choice.
 They’ve got me and I’ve got them.”

 Second-bottom Newcastle United, who drew 1-1 with Sunderland in the Tyne-Wear derby on Sunday, are battling relegation to the Championship.

 The Sports Direct boss says he believes Rafa Benitez can keep them up.

 He added on the derby result: “It’s disappointing because I, personally, want to win every game for Newcastle United and it really doesn’t matter who they are playing.

 “I’m a little disappointed but it’s not a disaster.

 “I think we’ve got the right man in the job.
-If there’s any chance of us staying up, hopefully Rafa can do the business and keep us up there.”
+Hopefully Rafa can keep us up there.”